Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 I think we both did.

-Right that the uh letter carrier members are stupid if they think they're gonna not notice that there were no Republicans.
+I remember I said that the union thinks, based on what she told me, that the letter carrier members are stupid if they think they're going to not notice that there were no Republicans.

-He said the Republicans didn't offer, didn't didn't react to the offer to put position statements in their magazine.
+He said the Republicans didn't offer, didn't react to the offer to put position statements in their magazine.

-And you'll see exactly and these aren't people who are running, these are people who the union is recommending to vote for.
+These are people who the union is recommending to vote for.

-And you'd be hard pressed to find a Republican in there.
+And you'd be hard-pressed to find a Republican in there.

 If there's one.